Limited Liability Company (LLC) Business Insurance

 Cleaning businesses may need a janitorial bond before a client will allow cleaners onto their property.

 Insurance is usually affordable for small, low-risk LLCs.
-There are a few ways to find cheaper insurance:
+There are a few ways to find cheaper business insurance:

 Avoid claims.
 Finally, take steps to reduce your business's risks.
 Prompt cleanup of spills, the elimination of clutter, and bright lighting can help customers and employees avoid accidents, which helps keep your premiums low.